samaaravindreddy/Monash-Project-2/README_DC.md

 Each member of the team works with at least one CSV file, drop the logo and link columns, and retain year, rank_display, university, score, country, city and region.

-Check the files for missing values by using different methods such as heatmap visualisation.
+Check the files for missing values by using different methods such as heat map visualisation.

 ![Missing_Values_2021_count](Output_DC/visualizing_missing_data_2021_count.png)